 Generally a slightly heavier layer that helps create a pocket of air warmed by your body between it and the base layer.
 Synthetic is preferable.

 Especially important when the weather gets into the 30s and there’s wind.
 An outer shell is generally a slick fabric that will shed rain and wind.
 A good outer shell will also have a vent system to keep condensation from building inside.
 Zippers in the armpits is one popular option as is mesh under the arms and along the side of the torso.

 Unless you have sweaty thighs and calves, just about any pair of pants that doesn’t inhibit movement will do for an exercise walk.
 Thus, you probably already have something serviceable in your closest.

 Coverings for the extremities

 Your head, your hands, your feet — they get cold, you’re done.
 Fortunately, they’re cheap to cover.
-I found a tight-knit hat for $2.48, a three-pack of sturdy walking socks for $6.49 and lightweight knit gloves for $4.99.
-(If your hands are more susceptible to the cold you may need to opt for the $9.99 wind-resistant fleece gloves.
+Consider getting a tight-knit hat, a sturdy pair of walking socks, and lightweight knit gloves.
+(If your hands are more susceptible to the cold you may need to opt for something like wind-resistant fleece gloves).

-Total at the register: About $55.
-Granted, it’s not an outfit you’d want to climb Mount Mitchell in, but for a good half-hour powerwalk in mid-30s weather, it’s an ensemble that will serve you well — and keep your walking regimen intact for winter!
+These items will help fend off the cold for a good half-hour powerwalk in mid-30s weather.
+It’s an ensemble that will serve you well — and keep your walking regimen intact for winter!